Seednode/roulette/README.md

 Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.

 ## Ignoring directories
-If the `--ignore` flag is passed, any directory containing a file named `.roulette-ignore` (configurable with `--ignore-file`) will be skipped during the scanning stage.
+If the `--ignore <filename>` flag is passed, any directory containing a file with the specified name will be skipped during the scanning stage.

 ## Indexing
 If the `-i|--index` flag is passed, all specified paths will be indexed on start.

 This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.

-Automatic index rebuilds can be enabled via the `--index-interval` flag, which accepts [time.Duration](https://pkg.go.dev/time#ParseDuration) strings.
+Automatic index rebuilds can be enabled via the `--index-interval <duration>` flag, which accepts [time.Duration](https://pkg.go.dev/time#ParseDuration) strings.

-If `--index-file` is set, the index will be loaded from the specified file on start, and written to the file whenever it is re-generated.
+If `--index-file <filename>` is set, the index will be loaded from the specified file on start, and written to the file whenever it is re-generated.

 The index file consists of [zstd](https://facebook.github.io/zstd/)-compressed [gobs](https://pkg.go.dev/encoding/gob).